alexeyden/openess/README.md

 Register values are exported at `openess/registers/{name}` topics.
 Additionally, the datalogger connection status is exported at `openess/status` (`online`/`offline`).

 Currently only WiFi dataloggers are supported (no BLE/serial).
 I've only tested it with a thing called `Wi-Fi Plug Pro` ([Aliexpress link](https://aliexpress.ru/item/4000102754817.html?sku_id=12000027644368209&spm=a2g2w.productlist.search_results.0.3d667fd2ZBrSSr)) that came with my inverter, but others will probably work too.

-The only tested inverter is PowMr VM PLUS 5.5KW ([Aliexpress link](https://aliexpress.ru/item/1005004211405506.html?spm=a2g2w.orderdetail.0.0.147d4aa6YGHm9J)).
-Please let me know via issues if your inverter happen to work too, so I can update the list of tested inverters here.

 The service depends on original register space descriptor files pulled from SmartESS APK, see `xxxx.json` files in `data/`.
 The appropriate file is selected based on protocol string reported by datalogger during connection process.